 This is only a single case, and clearly Sarah's experience should only be seen as a proof of concept.
 More research is needed to determine if this type of treatment could be applied to other people.
-The personalized nature of the treatment will make it difficult to spread in the short term: the current cost is about $ 30.000.
+The personalized nature of the treatment will make it difficult to spread in the short term: the current cost is around $ 30.000.

 Now everything needs to be perfected and made cheaper

-“For the average user, this tool would probably be pretty easy to implement and use,” he says Edward Chang, who helped lead the research and was also the lead author of a related study published in BioMed Central's open access journal PLoS One in February.
-"For this to help more people, a simplification will be needed."
-But, he adds, there are a number of opportunities to think about how the technology could be used to help and minimize the amount of manual work and labor required to perform the "really thorough analysis" that was required.
+"For the average user, this tool would probably be pretty easy to implement and use," he says Edward Chang, who helped lead the research and was also the lead author of a related study published in BioMed Central's open access journal PLoS One in February.
+"For this to help more people, simplification will be needed."
+But, he adds, there are a number of opportunities to think about how the technology could be used to help and minimize the amount of manual labor and labor required to perform the "really thorough analysis" that was required.

 In a study published in the December issue of the journal Science, researchers found that a method of inserting genetic material into stem cells could improve outcomes in multiple ways.

-“We found that we can reliably identify different parts of the brain.
-So this will help us develop new treatment approaches for depression that focus on specific brain circuits, ”he says Susan Scangos, assistant professor of psychiatry at Duke University Medical Center.
+"We found that we can reliably identify different parts of the brain.
+So this will help us develop new treatment approaches for depression that focus on specific brain circuits," he says.
+Susan Scangos, assistant professor of psychiatry at Duke University Medical Center.